Ze7Hu/SVG-Logo-Generator/README.md

-Object-oriented Programming:Svg Logo Maker
+## Object-oriented Programming:Svg Logo Maker

 Build a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.

-Description
+## Description
+Create a commandline application that generates a logo and saves it as an svg file.
+The application will accept user's input and display prompts in which the user can select the color and shape as well as provide text for the logo.
+User will respond to the prompt questions and when they have completed, then a logo will be generated matching the criteria that they have entered on the prompts.

-Technologies Used
+## Technologies Used
 JavaScript

 Nodejs